 PICTURES: Family Trees and Branches: A Photo Essay: In the last years I have come to know a whole new Norwegian family.
 Next week cousin Vivian and I will meet almost unknown cousins in Montana.
 In the meantime Teresa and I have had delightful times and visits with Minnesota family and friends.
 The following photos were taken at a clan gathering in Roseau, Minnesota at Cousin Audrey’s 80th birthday party.
 The cast of characters include Audrey’s three living children (Terri, Linda, David) and Randy’s family; more than a few grandchildren and great-grandchildren and some relatives from the Hahn (Audrey’s husband) side.

-Audrey’s and my grandparents, Torgus and Asborg Neset, came to America with Sven, Ilif, and Gyro (Swan [my dad], Ike and Gertie) and two children who died very young.
-Elin (Helen, Audrey’s mom) was born here.
+Audrey’s and my grandparents, Torgus and Asborg Neset, came to America with Sven (my dad), Ellen, Ilif, and Gyro; Ellen and a newborn would die here, and Helen, Audrey’s mother would be born.
 They came to Minnesota like so many Norwegians before them but did not necessarily prosper in what had been touted all over Europe as the promised land.
 In fact none of the children did well financially but the “American Dream” eventually worked as it is supposed to with each generation doing modestly better.

 The pink girlie t-shirt at L & M pictures a curvy ‘babe’ holding a smoking rifle over a dead deer—captioned “I just dropped 50 pounds.”

 It is all bright green and rainy gray.
 Good to stay in, better to be out.
 The smell is a blend of birch buds, baby balmies, damp decay of fallen tree trunks, earth reborn and rehydrated after its frozen slumber, cold cold water burbling in streams and ponds.
 It is a smell to draw deeply upon because it is only available in a northern spring.